khulnasoft-lab/design.khulnasoft.com/contents/components/charts.md

 Going forward, our charts will be built using [Echarts](https://ecomfe.github.io/echarts-doc/public/en/index.html).

+General content and style considerations for charts include:
+*   If there is more than one series being displayed, add a legend.
+In legends, the text after the series name is optional.
+It allows for the possibility of complementing the series legend with additional useful calculations (total, etc).
+*   Use category labels as necessary to clarify the content being shown (with units in parentheses, if required).
+Note that units aren't always necessary, for example, in the case of counts.
+*   Default color order is blue, green, orange and purple.
+However, if you have charts that feature positive and negative values, feel free to utilize a green/red version of the chart to make the data gains (greens) and loss (reds) more immediately apparent.
+This variation of a column chart is usually known as a waterfall chart.
+*   When hovering, detailed information on the data point is shown in a popover.

 ## Types

 We currently support column charts, line charts, area charts and pie charts.
 More charting types will be added, in future.

+Column charts can be considered the 'default' chart type.
+If you are thinking about using a pie chart, consider that a column chart may tell the story more clearly.

 When choosing a chart type, first consider your data set.
 If you are hoping to show:

-*   a comparision of values, consider a column, bar, line or circular area chart.
-Most of our charts currently fall into this category.
+*   a comparison of values across categories or across time, consider a column, bar, line or a pie chart.
 *   a distribution of values, consider a scatter chart, a line histogram, or a column histogram.
-*   the relationship between values, consider a scatter chart or a bubble chart.
+*   the relationship between values (usually presented on the x and y axes), consider a scatter chart or a bubble chart.
-*   the composition of a group, consider a stacked column, stacked area, pie, or waterfall chart.
+*   the composition of elements within the data set, consider a stacked column, stacked area, pie, or waterfall chart.

 ### Column charts
 Column charts are used to compare values across categories.
 The categories are usually presented on the x-axis, with the values on the y-axis.

-Column charts can be considered the 'default' chart type.
-If you are thinking about using a pie chart, consider that a column chart may tell the story more clearly.
+The bars on a column chart are presented vertically rather than horizontally, and they can be stacked.
+Stacking can be useful for comparing multiple series.

 ### Line charts